hapax/hapax.github.io/assets/teaching.md

 Zoom in on a patch of sandpile centred at $x$, width $w$, small enough that both the standing and rolling layer have constant slope, $m$ and
 $\kappa$ respectively.
-Assuming that the rate of exchange of sand grains between layers is proportional to (a) the current thickness $r$ of the rolling layer, and (b) the difference between the standing slope and the angle of repose, we have
+Let's see how the height of the standing layer changes with time.
+A reasonable guess is that sand grains move between the layers at a rate proportional to (a) the current thickness $r$ of the rolling layer, and (b) the difference between the standing slope and the angle of repose.
+This means we can write the rate of change of $s$ as

 $$
 \begin{equation}